 Subject Source: Art & Architecture Thesaurus

-Overview Biography Note: The Mellens were a very prominent family in Cambridge, and their soap business, Curtis Davis & Co., became the American branch of Lever Brothers, the largest soap manufacturer in the world at the time.
-Collection Description: Family photographs as well as photographs of both the interior and exterior of Mellen family homes in Cambridge.
-Also included are documents related to one of the homes.
-Many of the photographs have been attributed to Edwin D. Mellen.
-Listed...
+Abstract Biography Note: The Mellens were a very prominent family in Cambridge, and their soap business, Curtis Davis & Co., became the American branch of Lever Brothers, the largest soap manufacturer in the world at the time.

-Overview Collection Description: Scrapbook pages detailing the saga of the Inner Belt campaign.
+Abstract Collection Description: Scrapbook pages detailing the saga of the Inner Belt campaign.
 Pages contain maps and plans regarding the Inner Belt, as well as letters, news clippings, and ephemera recording opposition to the highway project.
 Clippings come from the Boston Globe, Cambridge Chronicle, Record American, and other area newspapers of the time.
 All pages have been scanned and are available in digital format.
-Historical Note: The Inner Belt was once a planned highway that would...